Raphhh/trex/README.md

 ## How to start?

+### With Composer

+You just have to add the TRex package in your composer.json and update your project.

+    "require": {
+        "raphhh/trex": "dev-master"
+    }

+### Without Composer

 The simplest way to start is to include the bootstrap file in your working file.

     include_once 'trex/src/TRex/boostrap.php';